Tribune of the plebs: The tribunes in the conflict of the orders

 Rather than permit the election of a plebeian consul, the senate resolved upon the election of military tribunes with consular power, who might be elected from either order.
 Initially this compromise satisfied the plebeians, but in practice only patricians were elected.
-The regular election of military tribunes in the place of consuls prevented plebeians from assuming the highest offices of state until the year 400, when four of the six military tribunes were plebeians.
+The regular election of military tribunes in the place of consuls prevented plebeians from assuming the highest offices of state until the year 400 BC, when four of the six military tribunes were plebeians.
 Plebeian military tribunes served in 399, 396, 383, and 379, but in all other years between 444 and 376 BC, every consul or military tribune with consular powers was a patrician.
 (Note: Livy writes that only one of the consular tribunes of 400, Publius Licinius, was a plebeian, but here he seems to have misspoken, for three of his five colleagues—Lucius Titinius, Publius Maelius, and Lucius Publilius—were also plebeians.
 In fact at least two earlier consular tribunes may also have been plebeians: Lucius Atilius, one of the initial consular tribunes in 444 (though he and his colleagues were soon compelled to resign), and Quintus Antonius in 422.)

-Beginning in 376, Gaius Licinius Calvus Stolo and Lucius Sextius Lateranus, tribunes of the plebs, used the veto power to prevent the election of any annual magistrates.
+Beginning in 376 BC, Gaius Licinius Calvus Stolo and Lucius Sextius Lateranus, tribunes of the plebs, used the veto power to prevent the election of any annual magistrates.
 Continuing in office each year, they frustrated the patricians, who, despite electing patrician military tribunes from 371 to 367, finally conceded the consulship, agreeing to the Licinian Rogations.
 Under this law, military tribunes with consular power were abolished, and one of the consuls elected each year was to be a plebeian.
 Although this law was occasionally violated by the election of two patrician consuls, Sextius himself was elected consul for 366, and Licinius in 364.
 At last, the plebeian tribunes had broken the patrician monopoly on the highest magistracies of the state.

-Following their victory in 367, the tribunes remained an important check on the power of the senate and the annual magistrates.
+Following their victory in 367 BC, the tribunes remained an important check on the power of the senate and the annual magistrates.
 In 287 BC, the senate formally recognized the plebiscita as laws with binding force.
 In 149 BC, men elected to the tribunate automatically entered the Senate.